Skip to main content

 • configure static routes for subnets.

-To limit traffic, you can use:
+To restrict traffic, you can use:

 To use security groups and allowed IP/MAC addresses, traffic filtering (port security) must be enabled in the network.